-We are so fortunate to have two incredible voice teachers on the OLCHS Choral Staff who provide voice lessons during the school day.
+We are so fortunate to have two incredible voice teachers on the OLCHS Choral Staff who provide one-on-one private voice lessons during the school day.

 Meet our voice teachers...

 Cole Seaton, Lyric Tenor, is a full time performer, singer and educator.
 Cole has been a professional member of the Chicago Symphony Orchestra Chorus for over 20 years has held the post Tenor Section Leader for 8 of those years.
 He has had a long association with the CSO Education and Community Outreach programs at both the South Shore Cultural Center and Symphony Center in Chicago.
 For the past 12 years, Cole has sat as a governing member of the National Board of Governors for AGMA, The American Guild of Musical Artists, a national union which represents professional singers, soloists, choristers, ballet dancers and stage directors in Chicago and across the United States.
 Mr. Seaton is also a tenor soloist and section leader at the historic Fourth Presbyterian Church of Chicago on Michigan Ave. and he also sings for Chicago Sinai Congregation also in downtown Chicago.

 Cole received his formal education and undergraduate training in vocal and opera performance at the Cleveland Institute/Conservatory of Music and has appeared as tenor soloist in both local and national television and radio broadcasts.
 He has been a soloist with numerous orchestras, choral groups, opera and theater companies throughout the United States and abroad.